-Officials of the Nigeria Drug Law Enforcement Agency (NDLEA) visited the Ikeja office of Arik Air on Tuesday, August 25 The Punch reports.
+Officials of the Nigeria Drug Law Enforcement Agency (NDLEA) visited the Ikeja office of Arik Air on Tuesday, August 25 following the arrest of one of its crew member in London for allegedly peddling cocaine, The Punch reports.

 The suspect, Chika Egwu Udensi, was arrested on Monday, August 24, by the UK border force while in possession of 20 kilogrammes of cocaine in London.
 He was arrested shortly after the airline which departed from the Murtala Muhammed international airport landed at the London Heathrow airport.